-Wayfinding focuses on making life easier while navigating unfamiliar territory - be it a strange city, a trail system or a medical environment.
-With organizational skills and design acumen, Gene Ullery-Smith has designed successful wayfinding systems for businesses and municipalities.
+Wayfinding focuses on making life easier while navigating unfamiliar territory - be it a city, a trail system or a medical environment.
+With organizational skills and design acumen, Gene Ullery-Smith designs successful wayfinding systems for businesses and municipalities.

 Midland City Forest

 Gene Ullery-Smith documented every trail in this park and created a system of maps and signs to help visitors find their way.

 Gene Ullery-Smith worked to develop pedestrian and vehicular guides as well as identity signage to clarify wayfinding throughout new resort additions – a spa, a condo community and a hotel.